 Acknowledgements

 We thank all the volunteers from the “Réseau Loup-Lynx” who collected data on the field.
 SB and OG were funded by French National Research Agency (ANR‐16‐CE02‐0007).
 SB was funded as well by OFB and OG was funded by CNRS and the “Mission pour l’Interdisciplinarité” through the “Osez l’Interdisciplinarité” initiative.
-CEFE, Cerema and CROC were funded by CIL&B, MTES (ITTECOP) and FRB through the research program ERC-Lynx.
+CEFE, Cerema and CROC were funded by CILB, MTES (ITTECOP) and FRB through the research program ERC-Lynx.
 Cerema received support from the “ Direction générale des infrastructures de transports et de la mer (Ministère de la transition écologique) ”.
 CROC was funded in 2019/2020 by the European Union within the framework of the Operational Program FEDER-FSE “Lorraine et Massif des Vosges 2014–2020”, the “Commissariat à l’Aménagement du Massif des Vosges” for the FNADT (“Fonds National d'Aménagement et de Développement du Territoire”), the DREAL Grand Est (“Direction Régionale pour l’Environnement, l’Aménagement et le Logement”), the “Région Grand Est” and the “Fondation d’entreprise UEM”.
+This research is partly a product of the DISCAR group funded by the synthesis centre CESAB of the French Foundation for Research on Biodiversity.
+We thank OFB and Réseau Loup-Lynx for the lynx presence and lynx-vehicle collision data to build the habitat and collision models; OFB, Réseau Loup-Lynx, KORA and Bundesamt für Naturschutz for population data to create the initial populations; OFB, Réseau Loup-Lynx and KORA for the collision data for model validation; and KORA and Stiftung Natur und Umwelt Rheinland-Pfalz for the female telemetry data for model validation.
+We thank Elodie Vercken, Hector Ruiz and Henrik Andren for their very constructive reviews.

 Conflict of interest disclosure

-The authors declare they have no conflict of interest relating to the content of this article.
+The authors of this article declare that they have no financial conflict of interest with the content of this article.
+Olivier Gimenez is a PCIEcology recommender.